-How to Increase Utah Home Value With Photovoltaics
+How To Increase Utah Home Value With Photovoltaics

-While many like the idea of solar, many Utahns are yet to experience its benefits.
+While many like the idea of solar, many Utahns have yet to experience its benefits.
 Often these individuals believe solar won’t add value to the house and will compromise the integrity of the roof, which may impact the roof’s durability in the event of a storm, therein compromising the potential market value of the home.
 Not all residential solar installations add market value to the price of a home, but there are some instances in which having solar does increase the Utah home’s value.

 Utah Housing Market Appraisals

 In Utah, the appraiser takes into account the size, location, age, and updates to the home, comparing them to homes with similar features currently on the market.
 The comparison of these features is called the “fair market value” (FMV).
 Together these factors determine the worth of the home and the added value of a home’s updates, solar panels included.

 How an Appraiser Evaluates the Value of Solar Panels

 Appraisers first consider the financing methods used to install solar.
 If the homeowner doesn’t own the solar array, it’s appraised as a debt, which won’t count in the appraisal.